rlivings39/cpp-practice/README.md

 ```
 ### thread

+A thread object represents a single thread of execution and begin execution upon creation.
+If a thread terminates by throwing, `std::terminate` is called.

+`std::promise` can be used to return a value or exception to the caller or shared state can be modified.

+`std::thread` objects may be in a state that does not represent any thread, like after `join, detatch`, default construction, or move from.

+The have operations `join, detach, swap` and observers `joinable, get_id, native_handle`. `std::thread::hardware_concurrency` returns the number of concurrent threads supported by the hardware.

 ### mutexes and locks

 `std::mutex` is a synchronization primitive to protect shared data from simultaneous access from multiple threads.
 It is non-recursive (i.e. a thread cannot acquire an already owned mutex such as with `std::recursive_mutex`).